 In the future, the tower will also support a system that is currently called Mechazilla, named after the robotic version of Godzilla from the original Toho films.
 This system will catch the Booster and the Ship from mid-air, using two arms that will come together, similar to chopsticks.
 The system will also be able to place boosters and ships onto the Orbital Launch Mount, acting in place of a crane.

 One possible Mechazilla animation from the community

 The Orbital Launch Mount (OLM) is where the stack will sit.
-This structure sits upon 6 extremely strong and thick concrete pillars that have been reinforced to support the 370-tonne mount.
-When the full stack is being supported by the mount, the expected weight on the structure is around 5000 tonnes, so a lot of work has been done to make sure that the mount is ready.
-The Mount itself has the deluge system (a type of water system used to reduce noise and vibrations) built into the mount already.
+This structure sits upon 6 extremely strong and thick concrete pillars that have been reinforced to support the 370 ton mount.
+When the full stack is being supported by the mount, the expected weight on the structure is around 5000 tons, so a lot of work has been done to make sure that the mount is ready.
+The Mount itself has the deluge system (a type of water system used to reduce noise and vibrations) built into it already.

 The final piece of the puzzle is the Orbital Fuel Farm.
 This will hold enough propellant and other required consumables to support orbital launches and testing.
 The Orbital Launch Fuel Farm consists of one water tank for the deluge system, and an unknown mix of Liquid Oxygen (LOX), Methane (CH4), and Liquid Nitrogen Tanks (LN2).

 Updated Maps of Starbase Texas

 For some of the best up-to-date labelled maps of the area, check out RGV Aerial Photography on YouTube or Twitter.
 Flyovers of Starbase are performed on a weekly basis, and they have done an amazing job documenting the progress of the city of Starbase as it has grown over the past few years.